kaji-bikash/cf.files/README.md

 ## What is cf.files?

 **This setup is an opinionated dotfiles taking major inspiration from YADR.
-YADR will make your heart sing if you are using macvim to develop RAILS development.**
+YADR will make your heart sing if you are using MacVIM for RAILS development.**

   * cf.files makes some educated assumptions and based on that makes curated settings.
   * All things are vimized: irb, postres command line, etc.